makersacademy/news-summary-challenge/README.md

 ## Planning

-When given the project brief for this project my approach was to breakdown the user stories into their Nouns and Verbs, relate those into Classes or Functions/Features and from there create a mock up of what I was aiming for.
+When given the project brief my approach was to breakdown the user stories into their Nouns and Verbs, relate those into Classes or Functions/Features and from there create a mock up of what I was aiming for.

 This helped me to think through the process, look ahead for any potential issues and gave me a high leve of plan of how to begin the TDD process.